 Structure.
-Under our Bylaws and during 2013 and up through the Record Date, our board elected from its members a Chairman of the Board, President, Secretary and Treasurer.
-In addition, under those Bylaws the board has ratified or otherwise elected a number of senior vice presidents and Company division managers from time to time.
+Under our Bylaws and during 2015 and up through the Record Date, our board elected from its members or otherwise elected a number of senior vice presidents and Company division managers as Chairman of the Board, President, Secretary and Treasurer.
 The compliment of all such officers and managers as of the Record Date are as displayed previously.
 See "Governance of Company: Directors and Executive Officers."